-Our focus is on digitally printing natural fibre materials with both roll to roll and flatbed capabilities.
+Our focus is on digitally printing natural fibre materials on our roll to roll Mutoh printer.
 The benefits of digital printing are numerous: there are no limits to the number of colours within a single design, there are no set up processes and associated costs, turnaround time is very quick, designs can easily be recoloured and rescaled, and the process is far kinder on the environment due to the use of process colour and the ability to employ ‘engineered printing’ techniques to significantly reduce waste material.
 We use water soluble reactive dyes, which produce vibrant durable prints.

-The Textile and Design Lab has two digital textile printing systems: a Shima Seiki SIP 160F flatbed printer that is capable of printing made-up garments and products, panels and short lengths of fabric.
-Our Mutoh 1628TD Valuejet roll to roll printer has continuous printing capability with excellent print definition.
+The Textile and Design Lab has a Mutoh 1628TD Valuejet roll to roll printer that has continuous printing capability with excellent print definition.

-Ancillary equipment including a pre-treatment machine for garment preparation, a steam fixation unit, wet finishing room and rotary press support the lab’s digital printing capabilities.
+Ancillary equipment including a steam fixation unit, wet finishing room and rotary press support the lab’s digital printing capabilities.

 Designs for digital printing can be created from digitised hand drawn artworks, CAD drawings and imagery, and digital photographs.
 Imagery can be created in any programme so long as the resultant image file is to our specifications.